cisagov/ScubaGear/baselines/aad.md

 4. Under **Admin consent requests** > **Users can request admin consent to apps they are unable to consent to**, select **Yes**.

-5. Under **Who can review admin consent requests**, select the group created in step 1 that is responsible for reviewing and adjudicating app requests.
+5. Under **Who can review admin consent requests**, select the group created in step 1 responsible for reviewing and adjudicating app requests.

 6. Click **Save**.